mikebell/mikebell.io/src/pages/articles/2016-03-23-remote-work-is-great-till-it-isnt.md

 date: 2016-03-23 13:33:32
 tags:
   - "Remote working"
+path: "remote-work-is-great-till-it-isnt"
+description: "Just over three months and I figure it's time to check in.
+What can I say I love remote working it suites me very well.
+I've gone form a noisy office full of distractions to a focused purpose built development environment."
 ---
 Just over three months and I figure it's time to check in.
 What can I say I love remote working it suites me very well.
 I've gone form a noisy office full of distractions to a focused purpose built development environment.